patelte8/vanDANA/README.md

   The classical Turek benchmark (FSI2)
 </p>

+vanDANA provides excellent control for spatial and temporal accuracy for any type of Flow-thermal FSI simulation.
+Some of the key features are : PISO loop for pressure-velocity coupling, stabilization schemes, P1/P1/P1 elements, adaptive time control & different constitutive laws for solid behavior.

 ## License

 vanDANA (all versions) is licensed under the GNU GPL and is Copyright (2022) by the authors.